BA (Hons) 3D Design and Craft

 The Course

-Alongside making, you’ll be encouraged to explore sustainability, research, and creative problem solving, helping you develop your own identity as a maker, designer, artist or craftsperson.
+Alongside making, you’ll be encouraged to explore research, sustainability, and creative problem solving, helping you develop your own identity as a maker, designer, artist or craftsperson.

-In our studios and workshops you’ll be guided by experienced educators and practitioners who support and challenge you to experiment, question and explore ideas and processes.
+You’ll be guided by experienced educators and practitioners who support and challenge you to experiment, question and explore ideas and processes.
 Seminars, tutorials, and group critiques give you the chance to test ideas, share feedback, and grow your practice in exciting ways.

-As a student at Leeds Arts University, everything is on your doorstep.
-You’ll be able to explore galleries, exhibitions, and cultural hotspots across the city, with opportunities to take part in trips to events, inspiring studios, and cultural centres.
 Within a vibrant community of makers, designers, and artists, you’ll have the support and inspiration to develop your practice, build connections, and graduate, ready to make your mark on the world of 3D design and craft.

 This course is subject to approval